 Top Ten Things To Do

-The 21 acres of natural and developing space at the Monk Botanical Gardens offers a little something for everyone.
+The 30 acres of natural and developing space at the Monk Botanical Gardens offer a little something for everyone.
 You’ll be amazed as you discover this hidden treasure nestled alongside the bustling streets of Wausau, WI.
 The Garden truly is an ever-changing, inspirational experience where you can lose yourself in the beauty of nature.
-We’ve put together our list of top ten things to do at the Gardens and we’re pretty sure it will become your new destination spot for family and friends.
+We’ve put together our list of top ten things to do at the Gardens, and we’re pretty sure it will become your new destination spot for family and friends.

-You’ll find picnic tables under an open shelter overlooking the pond or dine in a gorgeous gazebo safeguarding you from bugs or inclement weather.
-Adventurers can try a picnic in our bi-level tree house or bring a blanket and pick your favorite dining terrain.
-A great outing with family, friends or that first date.
+You’ll find picnic tables under an open shelter overlooking the pond or dine in a gorgeous gazebo safeguarding you from bugs and inclement weather.
+Enjoy a picnic in our bilevel tree house or bring a blanket and pick your favorite dining terrain.
+A great outing with family, friends, or that first date.

-In 2012 the Gardens were gifted with a universally accessible two-level tree house that rises above the Pine Woods and offers a spectacular 360 view of the pond and surrounding acreage.
+In 2012 the Gardens were gifted with a universally accessible two-story tree house that rises above the Pine Woods and offers a spectacular 360-degree view of the pond and surrounding acreage.
 The structure is ramp accessible with aggregate pathways from the main entrance that allow convenient and safe wheelchair access.
-A true treasure in our Gardens.
+A true treasure in our Gardens!

-We’ve created a mile loop within the Garden filled with opportunities to see new things no matter how many loops you do in one session!
-Take a run or a power walk during your lunch hour, bring the stroller or strap on your baby carrier—paths are cleared for safe and easy hikes.
+We’ve created a one mile loop of trails within the Garden.
+Take a run, power walk during your lunch hour, bring the stroller, or strap on your baby carrier—paths are cleared for safe and easy hikes.
 You won’t even realize you’re burning calories!

 With the completion of the first phase of this public Botanical Garden, our Wildflower Woods and Memory Garden is now completed.
 Enjoy a quiet stroll through this serene area and breathe in the calming scents and sounds of nature.
 Lose your thoughts in the momentum of the memorial sculpture centering the Garden plaza.
 Strike a pose on one of the dramatic boulder accents or rest quietly on one of our stone benches surrounded by tranquility.